Transfer Pricing tax compliance

 0 +

-The OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations are a cornerstone of international tax policy.
-They guide the application of the “arm’s length principle” for valuing cross-border transactions between associated enterprises.
+OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations form the basis of cross border tax policy.
+They give directions on how the arm length principle can be applied in valuing cross-border transactions involving associated enterprises.

 Key Features of the 2022 OECD Transfer Pricing Guidelines